NET-BYU/networking-course/_labs/chat-client.md

 The payload for the `<netid>/message` publications must contain [`json`](https://www.json.org/json-en.html) data with the following keys:

 - `timestamp`: The time the message was published, formatted as the [epoch time (or Unix time)](https://en.wikipedia.org/wiki/Unix_time).
 - `name`: The name of the person sending the message.
-This is optionally provided as an argument to your interface.
-If no name is provided, you must use your NetID.
 - `message`: The message you are sending.

 For example, if you are publishing a message, "Hello world" at 8:13:00 AM on Nov 24, 2020, then the payload would be the following: